Concept Of Chromophore-Auxochrome

 When this radiation is cast on an object, the present electron in the object absorbs radiation and moves from a lower energy level to a higher energy level.

 Since the electron is unstable in the higher energy level, it returns to the lower energy level.
-When it comes from a higher to lower energy level, it emits the energy it had absorbed.
+When it comes from a higher to lower energy level, it emits the energy it has absorbed.

 chromophore